 - Helping a community work through the recovery process

-The City of Richmond's Emergency Management Office is working together with local residents, agencies and businesses to increase Richmond's level of emergency preparedness, as well as provide essential needs of people affected by a disaster.
+The City of Richmond's Emergency Programs Branch is working together with local residents, agencies and businesses to increase Richmond's level of emergency preparedness, as well as provide essential needs of people affected by a disaster.
 Volunteers are the heart of the City's Emergency Programs success.
 By volunteering, you have the opportunity to give back to the community during an emergency by assisting victims of fires, floods and other major emergencies.What Services are Provided by ESS?

 ESS provides temporary relief to individuals and families so they can begin to plan their next steps after an emergency.